NewUse/freebsd_8.4_freeradius2.2.11_port/README.md

-#FreeRADIUS 2.2.11 with FreeNIBS support
+#FreeRADIUS 2.2.11 with FreeNIBS support, port for freebsd_8.4
-#port for freebsd_8.4